 The public can perform searches for some documents online.
 Visit:

 Records, Taxes & Treasury Division - Use this online records search to view a comprehensive listing of documents recorded into the Official Records of Broward County, Florida between January 1, 1978 and the present.

 Environmental Protection and Growth Management Department - Access Broward County’s online databases for records concerning environmental and growth management, including building licensing and inspections.

 How to Request Public Records

 Identify the Broward County agency that has the information you are requesting, based upon the topic of your public records request.
-For a complete listing of agencies, visit contact us.

 Prepare your public records request.
 Your request for public records should include: